Colleges quietly rank prospective students based on their personal data

 At Mississippi State University, a state school with more than 18,000 undergraduates, administrators use data to filter a large number of potential applicants down to a select pool of recruits who are a good fit for the school’s academic programs and do not need much financial aid.

-Each year, Mississippi State buys data on thousands of high school students from testing firms including the College Board, which owns the SAT, said John Dickerson, assistant vice president for enrollment.
+Each year, Mississippi State buys data on thousands of high-school students from testing firms including the College Board, which owns the SAT, said John Dickerson, assistant vice president for enrollment.
 These students all gave permission to have their data shared by checking a box when they took the SAT.
 The nonprofit testing company says on its website that it licenses the names and data of each student for 47 cents apiece.

 Next, Mississippi State shares its list of prospects with Ruffalo Noel Levitz, which uses a formula to assign each one a score.
 According to Dickerson, the formula for out-of-state students gives the most weight (30 percent) to a student’s desired major; someone choosing agriculture or veterinary sciences, areas where the school is strong, will score higher than a student who wants to major in music.
 The formula also weighs their distance from campus (7.9 percent), income level (7.2 percent) and consumer purchasing behavior (6.8 percent), among other factors.